jasondchambers/netorganizer/CONTAINERS_README.md

 ### 1. Installation

-Ensure the environment variable $NETORG_HOME is set.
+Ensure the environment variable $CNETORG_CONFIG_HOME is set.
 This is where the configuration file and the devices.yml will be stored.
+When you run the container, the path inside the container /home/netorg will be mapped to this directory.

 Ensure Docker is installed.